Can anyone play a HAPI Steel Tongue Drum?

 Steel Tongue Drum is ideal for jamming and playing percussive beats.
 The

-note layout of the HAPI drum makes it easy to jump right into grooving
+note layout of the HAPI steel tongue drum makes it easy to jump right into grooving

 intuitive arrangement to the notes makes it easy to explore new musical